Mr & Mrs Ramachari: Filming

-The filming of Mr. and Mrs. Ramachari began in April 2014 in Bangalore.
+The filming of Mr & Mrs Ramachari began in April 2014 in Bangalore.
 However, another report said, the film was shot in Goa in its first schedule before filming in Bangalore and Mysore.
 With the lead pair of Yash and Pandit playing the roles of college students in the film, the college scenes were filmed in Maharaja's College, Mysore.
 Team went on to shoot the climax portion in Chitradurga.
 Filming of a song sequence was underway with an allocated budget of ₹75 lakh in October 2014.
 Part of a five-day schedule, filming resumed in Nelamangala, Bangalore Rural district, after having completed the first part at Minerva Mills in Bangalore.
 This was when heavy rains destroyed the set put up over a period of 20 days, costing the producer a loss of ₹40 lakh.
 Another song sequence for the film was then shot in Switzerland.

 It was revealed that Ramachari, the character portrayed by Yash, in the film, is inspired by the character of the same name portrayed by Vishnuvardhan in his 1972 film Naagarahaavu.
 Yash, in the film, sports a tattoo of that character on his chest, played by Vishnuvardhan, and plays the role of a fan of the character.
 Speaking on this, the film's director said, "Just like the character of Ramachari in Naagarahaavu, our hero is a rebel and he is short-tempered.
 Moreover, he is a great fan of the Ramachari character itself and is inspired in life by it.
 He tries to lead a life similar to the character."
 Yash got the portrait of Ramachari tattooed on his chest on all days of filming, that took over an hour, done by Mayur, a Bangalore-based tattoo artist.